Owner’s equity: what it is and how to calculate it

 Where to find owner's equity

-Owner's equity appears in two key financial reports:
+You can find your owner's equity figure in two key financial reports:

 - Balance sheet: Listed in the equity section, below assets and liabilities